 Make Sure Any Documentation Supporting Your Request Is Clear, Concise, and Complete

 As with any evidence you submit to USCIS or the immigration court, you should make sure that you provide complete, clear, and convincing documentation, including a certified English translation of any documents in other languages.

 For example, documents from a medical office or a government agency should be on official stationery or letterhead and should be signed and dated.
 Official reports and printouts from websites should include the full website address or citation and you should provide a statement explaining the reason why you are submitting this information along with your asylum application.

 Sworn affidavits from friends, family members, or community leaders should include their full address, contact information, and date of birth.

+Obtaining asylum is challenging enough without also having to argue that your lateness should be overlooked.
 Your best bet is to consult with an experienced immigration attorney, who can ensure that your evidence is thorough, well-researched, and specifically tailored to your individual situation.